oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Using Helm 3
 Helm 3 is a client side only program that is used to configure the kubernetes cluster with the services you chose.
 If you're familiar with Helm 2 you will know about the cluster side component "tiller".
 This is no longer used in Helm 3

+**Note on helm** For these labs we are using a common client virtual machine and we use both helm 2 and 3 for different labs.
+For *these* labs we're using helm 3, and to differentiate it we've renamed the command to be helm3, if you installed helm in your own laptop the helm command (version 2 or version 3) will just be called helm, not helm3

 Helm is installed in the virtual machine, and configured to use the master chart repository

 Once you have Helm then we will use it to install kuberneties-dashboard (if it wasn't installed for you when you setup the cluster) In this case we didn't do that as we want to show you how to use Helm.